-Converting vehicles, especially those heavily used in inner cities such as taxis and vans, can be done quickly to deliver lower levels of tailpipe nitrous oxide (NOx) emissions compared to petrol or diesel, helping to cut pollution in our inner cities and contributing towards the UK's carbon reduction targets.
+Vehicles, especially those heavily used in inner cities such as taxis and vans, can be converted quickly to deliver much lower levels of tailpipe nitrous oxide (NOx) and Particulate Matter (PM) emissions compared to diesel, helping to cut pollution in our inner cities and, with 20% reduction in CO2 compared with petrol, contributing towards the UK's carbon reduction targets.

 Black cabs converted from diesel to run on LPG have recorded 80% reduction in NOx and 99% reduction in particulate matter.
 This solution has recently been pioneered by Birmingham City Council with the support of the Department for Transport (DfT) through its NOx Reduction Champion project.

-It is also developing opportunities for biopropane (bio-LPG).
+It is also developing opportunities for bio-LPG (bio-propane).
 Created from renewable sources, bio-LPG is a waste product of bio-diesel production and will act as a ‘drop-in fuel' for existing infrastructure and conversions due to its chemical compatibility to conventional LPG.

 * Please find below reports as referred to above:

 Fleet operators and drivers of cars, vans and taxis save money each year by switching to LPG as it is much cheaper at the pump and is subject to lower fuel duties.
 Although the miles per gallon when running on LPG is usually around 20% less than petrol, because it is so much cheaper to buy (typically 30-40%), significant savings in fuel costs can be made.
 See how much money you can save by using our Savings Calculator.